Sri Lankan Leopard | Where to See in Sri Lanka

 Sri Lankan leopards, one of nine subspecies that are leopards, are part of the big cat’ family.
 The IUCN (International Union for Conservation of Nature) classified the endangered Sri Lankan leopard (Panthera perdus kotiya), which is a subspecies of the leopard that is native in Sri Lanka.
 A number of factors are responsible for the declining population of leopards, which is now less than 250 animals. the human-leopard conflict recognised as one of the main reason.

-Eating Patterns Leopard and Distribution of the Sri Lankan
+Eating Patterns Leopard & Distribution of the Sri Lankan

 The Sri Lankan Leopard was previously found in all habitats, including the wet and dry zones such as the wet, dry, and arid zones.
 In Sri Lanka, leopards can be found in the dry evergreen monsoon forests as well as the arid scrub forest, rainforests, low- and highland forests, as well as intermediate wet zones.
 These leopards are now only found in a few areas of the country, which is why they committed to conserving these animals.